-- and Labor Relations Unit.
-No Written Notice of Recommended Disciplinary action shall be required for informal discipline (counseling, oral and written reprimands). - C. For matters of formal discipline (demotion, suspension, or termination), the appropriate level of authority for preparing such recommended discipline shall be the Appointing Authority or designee in consultation with the Labor Relations Unit.
-For all informal disciplinary matters (counseling, oral and written reprimands), the appropriate level of authority for preparing such recommended discipline shall be the applicable manager in consultation with the Labor Relations Unit. - D. The Written Notice of Recommended Disciplinary action shall state the specific grounds and facts upon which the action is based and will be provided to the employee, Union, and the Labor Relations Unit. - E. Copies of any known materials, reports, or other documents upon which the intended action is based shall be served with the Written Notice of Recommended Disciplinary action to the employee, and copies shall be provided to the Union and the Labor Relations Unit. - F. Employee shall be accorded the right to respond in writing to the Written Notice of Recommended Disciplinary action, and any such written response shall be served by employee within fifteen (15) working days from the District's service of the Written Notice of Recommended Disciplinary action.
-A copy of any such written response will be provided to the Union. - G. For matters of formal discipline, (suspension, demotion, termination), within fifteen (15) working days of receipt of the Written Notice of Recommended Disciplinary action, employee shall be accorded the right to request a Skelly Hearing with the Appointing Authority.
+- Society and Labor Relations Unit.
+No written Notice of Recommended Disciplinary Action shall be required for informal discipline (counseling, oral and written reprimands). - C. For matters of formal discipline (demotion, suspension, or termination), the appropriate level of authority for preparing such recommended discipline shall be the Appointing Authority or designee in consultation with the Labor Relations Unit.
+For all informal disciplinary matters (counseling, oral and written reprimands), the appropriate level of authority for preparing such recommended discipline shall be the applicable manager in consultation with the Labor Relations Unit. - D. The written Notice of Recommended Disciplinary Action shall state the specific grounds and facts upon which the action is based and will be provided to the employee, Society, and the Labor Relations Unit. - E. Copies of any known materials, reports, or other documents upon which the intended action is based shall be served with the written Notice of Recommended Disciplinary Action and copies shall be provided to the employee, Society, and the Labor Relations Unit. - F. Employee shall be accorded the right to respond in writing to the written Notice of Recommended Disciplinary Action, and any such written response shall be served by employee within fifteen (15) working days from the District's service of the Written Notice of Recommended Disciplinary Action.
+A copy of any such written response will be provided to the Society. - G. For matters of formal discipline (suspension, demotion, termination), within fifteen (15) working days of receipt of the written Notice of Recommended Disciplinary Action, employee shall be accorded the right to request a Skelly Hearing with the Appointing Authority.
 The Appointing Authority shall designate a Skelly Hearing Officer who has the authority to recommend to uphold, modify or revoke the recommended disciplinary action.
-A copy of the Skelly hearing notice will be provided to the Union and the Labor Relations Unit.
-The Skelly Hearing will be scheduled and held as soon as practicable after receipt of the request. - H. Following the Skelly hearing, the appropriate Appointing Authority shall issue the Notice of Final Disciplinary action, including the effective date of any discipline to be imposed.
-The notice is to include the Hearing Officer decision as an attachment. - I. At any time in the discipline process the failure of the Union to adhere to the time limits set forth in the MOU shall cause forfeiture for their case. - J. Adverse entries on the employee record more than three (3) years old shall not be admitted into evidence or considered to support the charges at any level of the grievance or arbitration procedures.
+A copy of the Skelly Hearing notice will be provided to the Society and the Labor Relations Unit.
+The Skelly Hearing will be scheduled and held as soon as practicable after receipt of the request. - H. Following the Skelly Hearing, the appropriate Appointing Authority shall issue the notice of Final Disciplinary Action, including the effective date of any discipline to be imposed.
+The notice is to include the Hearing Officers' decision as an attachment. - I. At any time in the discipline process the failure of the Society to adhere to the time limits set forth in the MOU shall cause forfeiture for their case. - J. Adverse entries in the employee's record more than three (3) years old shall not be admitted into evidence or considered to support the charges at any level of the grievance or arbitration procedures.
 The three (3) year limitation will not apply to previous disciplinary actions related to egregious conduct such as harassment (including sexual harassment), retaliation, potential criminal activity, violence, willful destruction of property, or potential injury to the employee or others.